 The Cabarrus Literacy Council engages adults in Literacy activities because:

-Adult men and women in the United States who have fewer than twelve years of education have life expectancies not much better than those of all adults in the 1950s and 1960s, while their highly educated counterparts have experienced a dramatic increase in life expectancy.
+Adult men and women in the United States who have fewer than twelve years of education have life expectancies not much better than those of all adults in the 1950s and 1960s.

 8.1 million adults dropped out of school before 8th grade, making GED attainment more difficult.